united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/calculatekpiwithanalytics.md

 }
 return msg;
 ```
-5. Connect the mqtt node to the function node.
+5. Connect the mqtt node to the *state-machine-setup* function node.
 6. Drag a switch node from the palette to the flow.
 This node will stop the process when the work-order is finished.
 7. Set the switch node to check if `msg.payload.produced` is greater than or equal to `7500`